Measure Feature Engagement in 6 Clicks or Less

 6 Clicks with Patrick Hammond

 Have you ever wondered how your features are performing within your product?
 Have you ever shipped a new product feature and wondered how you’re going to measure that?
 Well, wonder no longer.
-Amplitude’s Engagement Matrix is a simple way for you to measure feature perform as well as feature adoption.
+Amplitude’s is a simple way for you to measure feature perform as well as feature adoption.

 Engagement Matrix